red-outrunner/red-outrunner/README.md

 # Hello, I'm @red-outrunner 👋

 ## 🚀 About Me
-Software Engineer passionate about coding, research, and building innovative solutions.
+Software Engineer coffee buzz for coding, research, and building solutions anytime I can.
 When I'm not coding, you'll find me skateboarding, DJing, gaming, or hitting the gym.

 ## 💻 Technical Stack
 - **Languages:** Go, Python